vladimirnani/DjangoCommands/README.md

  * `server_port`: port for the server to listen
  * `linux_terminal: Only Linux setting for command line emulator` *_it's important to set your envs directories_ *

-##Django Click

-With the [Django Click](https://sublime.wbond.net/packages/Django%20Click) plugin no longer in active development, I tried to fix the issues, and after consulting with the repository owner, the functionalities and fixes have been implemented inside "Django Manage Commands" with the command:

-* `Django: Click`

-and all the known keybindings and everything.

-People only using "Django click" still can use it as it will be mantained by a contributor of "Django Manage Commands" [Proyecto513](https://github.com/Proyecto513)

-Thanks to [Kahi](https://github.com/kahi) for this useful tool.

 #### Please report any issue, bug, enhacement or comment [here](https://github.com/vladimirnani/DjangoCommands/issues)
 #### I'll be glad to read your feedbacks